List of VeggieTales characters: George

 George (introduced 1995) is an old green onion with a handlebar mustache who often narrates some of the episodes.
 He first appeared in "Rack, Shack, and Benny" to act as the chocolate factory's security guard and narrated the story.
-George later narrates the series' first Christmas special, where he is portrayed as a postman and revealed to be the grandfather of Annie Onion.
-After a 12-year break from narrating, George appeared to narrate "Tomato Sawyer and Huckleberry Larry's Big River Rescue" as the storyteller Clark Wayne (a parody of Mark Twain).
+George later narrates in "The Toy That Saved Christmas", where he is portrayed as a postman and revealed to be the grandfather of Annie.
+After a twelve-year break, George reappeared to narrate again in "Tomato Sawyer and Huckleberry Larry's Big River Rescue" as the storyteller Clark Wayne (a parody of Mark Twain).
 George made a few small appearances throughout the rest of the original series, often playing elderly or wise characters.